TheDoer/headless_drupal_api/README.md

 To install the Druact API module, proceed in the usual way: download and unzip it, then place it in the /modules directory for your site.
-Navigate to the Extend page (admin/modules) and install Druact API.
+Navigate to the Extend page (admin/modules) and Headless Headless API.

 You also need to download the following required modules: